K-Schubert/gekkobot/README.md

 # gekkobot
-Simple AI chatbot for Gekko, packaged as an .exe file for Windows.
+Simple AI chatbot for [Gekko](https://www.betterdays.ngo), packaged as an .exe file for Windows.

 Uses Gemini Flash 2.0 model to leverage long-context.

-Works as a tool to improve prompting skills and get a first experience with AI chatbots.
+Works as a tool for students to improve prompting skills and get a first experience with AI chatbots.

 # How to configure
 - Set your API key in `.env`.